All Articles/

 When DIY Methods Aren't Enough: Recognizing Professional Treatment Needs

-While the prevention strategies above are essential for long-term success, established cockroach infestations typically require professional intervention.
-German cockroaches, in particular, have developed sophisticated resistance mechanisms that render most consumer-available products ineffective.
+Established cockroach infestations typically require professional intervention.
+German cockroaches have developed resistance mechanisms that render most consumer products ineffective.

 Signs You Need Professional Help